History

 3rd March 1891

-The committee’s first patrol vessel “The Mavis” is purchased from brokers “Allen Bros” for £1,585.
+The Committee’s first patrol vessel ‘Mavis’ is purchased from brokers “Allen Bros” for £1,585.
 The exact date of purchase is not known and very little is known about the vessel beyond that she was made of steel.
-She was purchased as an interim measure until the John Fell entered service.
-She served her purpose well and when the new byelaws were introduced there was enough anger from the industry, she was cut adrift from her mooring and all loose gear was removed.
+She was purchased as an interim measure until ‘John Fell’ entered service.
+She served her purpose well and when the new byelaws were introduced there was anger from the industry, who cut her adrift from her mooring and all loose gear was removed.
 She was sold in 1892 for £1,400.

-First Byelaws Introduced
+First Byelaw Introduced

 7th August 1891

-1st August 1892
+1892

 John Fell shipyard plans

-The John Fell enters service with Lancashire Sea Fisheries Committee (exact date not known).
-She was designed by G. L. Watson and built by Muir & Houston of Glasgow on behalf of the committee for a cost of £3,600.
+‘John Fell’ enters service with Lancashire Sea Fisheries Committee (exact date not known).
+She was designed by G. L. Watson and built by Muir & Houston of Glasgow on behalf of the Committee for a cost of £3,600.
 There are no photographs or technical specifications held within the records, however a drawing of the general layout still exists (pictured above).
 She was sold out of service in 1901 for £2,500.

-Purchase of Ziska (John Fell “2”) Agreed
+Purchase of ‘Ziska’ (‘John Fell 2’) Agreed

-1st April 1901
+April 1901

 John Fell at sea

-The purchase of the steamer Ziska for the sum of £8,250 is agreed, with a further £200 allocated for conversion work.
-Her renaming to “John Fell” was announced in the Superintendents report of March 31st 1901.
-She remained in service to the committee until at least 1907, the exact date of her end of service is not known.
+The purchase of the steamer ‘Ziska’ for the sum of £8,250 is agreed, with a further £200 allocated for conversion work.
+Her renaming to “John Fell” was announced in the Superintendent’s report of March 31st 1901.
+She remained in service to the Committee until at least 1907, the exact date of her end of service is not known.

-The James Fletcher Arrives in Fleetwood
+‘James Fletcher’ Arrives in Fleetwood

 23rd December 1907